Belmont Cragin, Chicago: 1940s through the present day

 During the postwar years, until the 1990s, mostly descendants of Europeans, mostly already assimilated second, third and fourth generation German, Greek, Irish, Italian, Polish, and Scandinavians had populated the area.
 The area was heavily dominated by both Catholic and Lutheran churches and schools.

 In the 1920s a retail shopping district began to develop along Belmont Avenue, known as Belmont Central.
 It eventually drew in retailers that once included Goldblatt's Department Store, Woolworth's, Walgreens, Ben Franklin, SS Kresge's — later becoming K-mart in the Brickyard mall, JC Penney — also moving to the Brickyard Mall, IHOP restaurant, and Will Rodgers movie theatre.
 Children's playgrounds were built.
-Present-day Riis Park began life as a golf course, and later became a park designed by Jan Jenssen, famed national park designer.
+Riis Park was once as a golf course and later became a park designed by Alfred Caldwell with a field house by architect Walter W. Ahlschlager.
 The Chicago Transit Authority in the 1940s extended its Belmont Street electric bus service beyond Central, transporting new patrons into the shopping district.
 Gas buses arrived in the 1970s.